 Alumni Services for Past Patriots

-The Office of Career Services and parents have a common goal — helping your student make sound career choices.
+The Office of Career Success and parents have a common goal — helping your student make sound career choices.
 We both want our Patriots to become professionals.

 Here are some ways you can help your son or daughter while attending UT Tyler:

-- Encourage a visit the Office of Career Services, no matter when they are graduating.
+- Encourage a visit the Office of Career Success, no matter when they are graduating.
 It's never too early to meet with our staff and become familiar with the services we provide.
-Students can visit our career library to read books on business etiquette, industry trends, and job search tips.
+Students can visit our career library to read books on business etiquette, industry trends and job search tips.

 - Suggest that your student register with PatriotsJobs, our online database that gives students 24/7 access to jobs postings.
 The job postings include full/part time jobs, on/off campus jobs, and internships.

 - Challenge your student to explore their chosen field by volunteering and becoming involved in extracurricular activities and/or student organizations.
 Valuable experience, transferable skills and relationship building will be gained by being involved in your community and university.

 - Advise your student to stay abreast of current events.
 Students can gain much career-related knowledge by reading the daily paper or a weekly periodical.
 Additionally, during the interview process, many employers ask questions pertaining to recent events in their industries.

 - Encourage your student to attend all Career Fairs.
 Career fairs are an opportunity for students to network and practice promoting themselves to recruiters.

 - Assist the Office of Career Success by becoming a mentor in your profession.